-Category 1: Amalgamation of Two or More Operators
+Amalgamation of Two or More Licensees

-• Amalgamation to support legal costs for two or more operators that are amalgamating.
+• Amalgamation to support legal costs for two or more licensees that are amalgamating.

-Category 2: Relocation of an Operator and/or Amalgamation of Two or More Operators
+Relocation of a Licensee and/or Amalgamation of Two or More Licensees

-- Lease Costs (i.e., to cover the expense of terminating a lease); and/or, - Moving Costs.
+- Lease Costs (i.e., to cover the expense of terminating a lease); and/or - Moving Costs.

-Category 3: Business Transformation Supports
+Business Transformation Supports

-- Support business planning costs; - Technology upgrade costs that facilitate internet connectivity for business purposes; - Play-based material and equipment; - One-time operating funding to support the viability of child care operators that are transforming their business model; and/or - Funding to private-home day care agencies for home visitors to facilitate the potential movement of providers from informal (unlicensed) to licensed child care.
+- Support business planning costs; - Technology upgrade costs that facilitate internet connectivity for business purposes; - Play-based material and equipment; - One-time operating funding to support the viability of licensees that are transforming their business model; and/or - Funding to home child care agencies for home visitors to facilitate the potential movement of providers from unlicensed to licensed child care.